lovebrew/lovebrew.github.io/packaging.md

 The quickest way to debug is through the `game` folder.
 Just download the [latest *.nro or *.3dsx binary](https://github.com/TurtleP/LovePotion/releases) and put it under `/switch/LovePotion` (or `/3ds/LovePotion`).
 Create the `LovePotion` directory if it doesn't exist.

-Create a directory inside of `/switch/LovePotion` (or `/3ds/LovePotion`) called `game` and then copy all your source files into it.
-Open the Homebrew Menu and run the LÖVE Potion entry and it will run your game!
+Create a directory inside of `/switch/LovePotion` (or `/3ds/LovePotion`) called `game`.
+This will contain all of your source files.
+Do note, however, that on Nintendo 3DS, you are required to convert textures and fonts to special formats.
+To do this, you can use `tex3ds` and `mkbcfnt` to do these by hand, but it's also easiest [with the LÖVEBrew application](lovebrew) and setting the `raw` configuration item to `true`.
+When everything is done, open the Homebrew Menu and run the LÖVE Potion entry and it will run your game!